Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Experimental Description and Results

-For the five selected days, the inputs, the first SM estimate, and PRI disaggregated SM are shown in Figures~\ref{fig:39}-\ref{fig:156}.
+For the five selected days, the inputs, clustering results, the first SM estimate, and PRI disaggregated SM are shown in Figures~\ref{fig:39}-\ref{fig:156}.
+The clustering results indicate that the implicit inclusion of spatial coordinate information adequately constrains the clusters from becoming too small, while the LST, LAI, PPT and LC ensure that the clusters are simultaneously representative of the land-cover and meteorological conditions in the region.
+When fields are significantly smaller than the resolution of auxiliary variables, for example, in developing countries, the implicit inclusion of coordinates might not result in a clustering that accurately follows field boundaries, although it would still separate out regions with different meteorological conditions.
+This would reduce the accuracy of disaggregated SM at the field edges may be reduced and post-processing based on finer scale land-cover will be needed in such scenarios.
 Both DoY 39, shown in Figure~\ref{fig:39} and DoY 354, shown in Figure \ref{fig:354} are during bare soil land cover before and after the growing seasons, respectively.
-The disaggregated estimates for both days are very close to the true SM at 1 km, but due to crop residue and slightly heterogeneous precipitation in the region (Figure~\ref{fig:354}e), the error for DoY 354 is higher than DoY 39.
+The disaggregated estimates for both days are very close to the true SM at 1 km, but due to crop residue and slightly heterogeneous precipitation in the region (Figure~\ref{fig:354}b), the error for DoY 354 is higher than for DoY 39.
 It was found that heterogeneity in any one input, is enough to capture vegetation patterns in the disaggregated estimate using Kernel regressive models as shown in Figures \ref{fig:354}a, and ~\ref{fig:117}a, for corn and cotton, when the LST is fairly uniform across the region, while PPT is heterogeneous due to precipitation patterns.
 On DoY 222, even when there was maximum heterogeneity in LC with corn, cotton, and bare soil, the error in SM is minimal as shown in Figure~\ref{fig:222}.
+The effects of noise amplitude in the coarse scale SM on the disaggregated SM were also investigated on DoY 222.
+Independent Gaussian noise with zero mean and standard deviations ranging from 0 to 0.1 $\mathrm{m^3/m^3}$ was added to the coarse-scale SM and the spatially averaged unbiased RMSE in disaggregated SM is shown in Figure~\ref{fig:prop}.
+The errors grow sub-linearly, i.e. with a slope lower than 1, while the uncertainty in SM is $<$ 0.06 $\mathrm{m^3/m^3}$.
+When the uncertainty in coarse SM is $>$0.06 $\mathrm{m^3/m^3}$ the errors grow with a slope of 1.14 showing that the errors in the disaggregated SM have a higher magnitude than the uncertainties added to coarse SM.

+The novelty and efficacy of this disaggregation algorithm lies in the utilization of multiple models using clusters.
+TAs evident in Figure~\ref{fig:modelnumber}(a), a regression model based on a single cluster fails to fit the coarse SM and auxiliary data with a sufficient degree of accuracy, resulting in speckle noise in the disaggregated soil moisture.
+Instead, Figure~\ref{fig:modelnumber}(b) shows that using multiple cluster-based models is an elegant solution that adequately fits the coarse SM and the auxiliary data, and provides disaggregated estimates of SM with low RMSE.